 …What was it about her, he wondered?
 Sure she was pretty, extremely so, but he had seen lots of pretty humans over the years…” *

 Breathless is a tale about a college freshman away from home, trying to make new friends while secretly searching for her missing brother.
 Along the way she falls in love with a mysterious non-human Maston guy.
 The story is both romantic and suspenseful.
 The book cover design had to illustrate youth, romance, mystery and danger.

 I worked from stock images to create the characters Leesa and Rave.
 The author chose the two lovers in white tanks for the baseline image.
 He liked the intimacy of the pose and how the two lovers are holding hands.
 Pretty much every other aspect of the image had to change.

 I started with the clothes.
 Both white tanks had to change.
 Changing Leesa’s tank was a fairly simple.
-I cloned the straps to a more feminine thin tank strap and changed the color to a dark red.
+I cloned the straps to a more feminine thin tank strap and changed the color to a dark Red is the first of three primary colors in an additive color model.
+The "R" in RGB.
+More.
 The red color works to accent the story’s danger theme.
 Red is also the school color for Leesa’s college.

 I used Photoshop CS5’s Puppet Warp to fit the gray tee-shirt image to Rave’s body.
 Puppet Warp made this a snap.
 Maybe Adobe should have named this tool Outfitter or Dressmaker, because it is the perfect tool for changing clothes.

 Next I worked on changing the appearance of Leesa.
 Her character is beautiful yet reserved.
 She wouldn’t wear heavy make up like the model in the original image.
 Leesa is also blond.

 I created a new eye for Leesa, working from the other lover’s stock image, toned down her lipstick color and lightened her hair.